2i2c-org/2i2c-org.github.io/content/jobs/2023/23qQ4-open-source-infrastructure-engineer.md

   in partnership with the established leaders of those communities and collaborate with the Community Lead in the education and outreach around cloud computing.
-- Work with a distributed and global team - team members are given a lot of autonomy, and expected to be proactive at communicating with one another and working with others to allocate effort that will maximize our impact.
+- Work with a distributed and global team - team members are given a lot of autonomy, and expected to be proactive (we do not expect people to carry a pager) at communicating with one another and working with others to allocate effort that will maximize our impact.